 Ohio Amish country

-What an irony, traveling to America to see German culture and visit traditional German restaurants.
+We also visited the German Village of Columbus.
+What an irony! - traveling to America to see German culture and visit traditional German restaurants.

 A German tradition.
 Everybody knows the famous Weiner Schnitzel ;) A weiner schnitzel in the menu of a german restaurant